-9 Photos provided by kind permission of David Leverington.
+8 Photos provided by kind permission of David Leverington.

-- 4.14 The Issues and Options consultation also invited residents to comment on whether the NDP should identify and protect key important public views.
-98% of respondents (46) agreed that the NDP should protect the views identified by the Steering Group and a number of other important views were also suggested. - 4.15 In the consultation on the emerging Draft Plan, 85% of respondents supported the policy on local landscape character.
+- the NDP should protect the views identified by the Steering Group and a number of other important views were also suggested. - 4.15 In the consultation on the emerging Draft Plan, 85% of respondents supported the policy on local landscape character.
 Comments referred to the need to protect local character and to limit development to smaller scale schemes (see Housing section).
 There were also concerns about the need for permissions for any new footpath routes on private land.